Sam-Safari/phase-1-fetch-lab/Desktop/Fetch Lab (CodeGrade)/README.md

-# Fetch Lab
+# Phase 1 Code Challenge - Fetch Lab

 ## Overview

-This project demonstrates how to use JavaScript's `fetch()` method to retrieve data from a public API and render it dynamically on a webpage.
+This project demonstrates fetching data from the **"An API of Ice and Fire"** and rendering book titles dynamically in the browser.

-We use the [Game of Thrones API](https://anapioficeandfire.com/api/books) to fetch a list of books and display their titles in the browser.
+It showcases:

+- DOM Manipulation
+- Event Handling
+- API Communication using `fetch()`

 ---

-## Learning Goals
+## Project Files

-- Use `fetch()` to make a web request.
-- Handle and convert a JSON response.
-- Dynamically update the DOM with fetched data.
-- Return Promises correctly for automated testing.
+- `index.html` — main HTML structure
+- `style.css` — styling for book list
+- `index.js` — JavaScript code to fetch and render books
+- `LICENSE` — MIT license
+- `.gitignore` — excludes `node_modules` and OS files

 ---

-## Files
+## How to Run

-- **index.html** – Sets up the webpage structure.
-- **index.js** – Contains all JavaScript logic.
-- **test_index.js** – Optional local test script.
-- **.gitignore** – Lists ignored files.
-- **LICENSE** – MIT License.
+1. Open `index.html` in a browser.
+2. The list of **Game of Thrones books** will be fetched and displayed automatically.

 ---

-## Usage
-1. Clone this repository.
-2. Open `index.html` in your browser.
-3. The page will automatically fetch and display all Game of Thrones book titles.

----

-## Technologies
-- HTML5
-- JavaScript (ES6)
-- Fetch API
-- JSON

----

-## Author
+## License
-Developed by [Your Name].

-Licensed under the MIT License.
+This project is licensed under the **MIT License**.